What Is Casual Dating, And How Do You Remain Healthy In A Casual Relationship?

 Discuss rules or intentions before you date.
 If you want your partner to be exclusive to you, let them know.
 If you want to practice relationship anarchy, let them know.
 It might also be helpful not to date people who aren't fully invested in a casual dynamic who are "trying it" for your benefit.

 In addition to talking when the relationship is formed, try to check in throughout your relationship.
 At times, people develop deeper feelings or have a change in desires.
-If this occurs, it can be beneficial for both partners to state their needs and decide whether to part or stay together.
+If this occurs, it can benefit both partners to state their needs and decide whether to part or stay together.
 Developing feelings for someone you have been casual with can be normal.
-However, if they're uncomfortable pursuing a further relationship, you might want to end the relationship instead of trying to change their mind or wait for them to feel the same.
+However, if they're uncomfortable pursuing a further relationship, you might want to end it instead of trying to change their mind or wait for them to feel the same.
 It can be helpful to listen to what people say and not read into their actions.

 Getty/Vadym Pastukh